 (3) That physical or emotional harm would otherwise result to the other party, to any person under the care, custody, and control of the other party, or to any minor child of the parties or of the other party.

-In addition, Orange County Family Law Local Rule 704 states:
+In addition, as one example, Orange County Family Law Local Rule 704 states:

 A temporary restraining order prohibiting a party from the use of the family home will not be granted on an ex parte basis unless the request is supported by a declaration(s) by a witness setting forth a factual basis showing immediate and serious harm.
 The declaration(s) must state, in detail, the time and place of the act(s) and the exact injuries suffered by the moving party.